Surfboard fin: Dimpled fins

 3DFINS feature Golf Ball Dimpled technology.
 3DFINS Dimple technology is based on the Golfball dimples.
 A surfboard fin with dimples creates a turbulent flow a fin without Dimples is more a laminar flow.
 Turbulent flow has more adhesion so when the surfer starts to turn, the dimpled fin surface delays the flow separation, reducing cavitation (the separation bubble) allowing the foil to maintain performance.
 When the surfer is turning at high speeds, the turbulent boundary layer helps the flow overcome an adverse pressure gradient and allows the fin to remain attached to the surface longer than it would otherwise.
 This reduces drag, increases lift and improves overall performance of the fin design – a World Tour Proven Innovation that has set the path for 3DFINS as an innovator of Fins.
 The Dimples are unique to 3DFINS TM (Design Patented, Aust, USA, International Patents Pending).
 Designed by Australian Surfer/inventor Courtney Potter while working closely with Josh Kerr, Jamie O'Brien and Christian Fletcher and a comprehensive series of Fluid Dynamic testing.

 Dimensions and geometry

 Sweep (rake)

-When looking at the sweep or otherwise known as the rake of a fin, is how far the front edge of a fin arc is backward.
-Rake is the measurement that determines how far back a fin curves in relation to its base.
-This is what propels the board, the smaller rake fins will offer greater speed and will be more predictable but less ideal for short, fast turns.
-Large rake fins offer you a "squirrelly" yet playful experience whilst letting you make tighter turns.
+The sweep, or rake, is the measurement that determines how far back a fin curves in relation to its base.
+This is what propels the board.
+The smaller rake fins will offer greater speed and will be more predictable but less ideal for short, fast turns.
+Large rake fins let you make tighter turns at the cost of speed.